 One of the curios about the origin of the Liberal Democrats in a merger between the Liberal Party and the SDP, is that the two splinter groups who disagreed with the party – the breakaway continuing Liberal Party and SDP – both then took a strongly anti-European turn.

 A Liberal Party branch even ended up backing Ukip, whilst the SDP has now picked up its first* MEP: the former Ukipper, Patrick O’Flynn.
+The East of England MEP joins a long line of Ukip MEPs who have departed the party.
+From the 24 elected in 2014, the party is now down to a mere seven.

 I am joining them because I have reached the sorry conclusion that UKIP under its current direction and at this decisive moment has become an impediment to the Brexit campaigning that I have energetically pursued for many years.